 Clinicians are available around the clock to offer their services and monitor the client.
 They are specially trained to respond to any emergency that can occur.
 The process will include a tapering schedule that will lessen the effects you can experience.
 Clinicians will determine what works best, as all cases are unique.

 The severity of your addiction will indicate the difference between entering into a residential program or outpatient treatment.
 Many people find that detaching from reality is the best way on their path toward sobriety, while others take a less intensive approach to remain engaged in their education or job.
 It’s imperative that you enter into some form of treatment after the completion of detox.
 Either way, following in the continuum of care will teach you healthy habits as you transition into a newly founded sober lifestyle.

 National Institute on Drug Abuse. (n.d.).
 8: Definition of dependence.
-Retrieved from from https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-iii-action-heroin-morphine/8-definition-dependence
+Retrieved from from from https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-iii-action-heroin-morphine/8-definition-dependence

 How Technology Impacts Sleep Quality. (n.d.).
-Retrieved from from https://www.sleep.org/articles/ways-technology-affects-sleep/
+Retrieved from from from https://www.sleep.org/articles/ways-technology-affects-sleep/